lrossi/ICSStyleManager/README.md

 	 // define a UIColor value expressed in RGB coordinates colorValue = %(244, 248, 251)

+	 // define a UIImage value by loading an image from the app's bundle
+	 // resources
+	 imageValue = IMAGE (example_image)

 	 view {
 	 	// define a CGRect value corresponding to CGRectMake(10, 10, 44, 44)
 	 	frame = R (10, 10, 44, 44)